duffydata/strava-metrics/README.md

 - Strava Client Secret
 - Strava Athlete ID

-To retrieve these you will first need to create a Strava API Application which takes a few mins to set up - https://www.strava.com/settings/api
+To retrieve these you will first need to create a Strava API Application which takes a few mins to set up: https://www.strava.com/settings/api
-Please see Strava Documentation for more information https://developers.strava.com/docs/getting-started/
+Please see Strava Documentation for more information:  https://developers.strava.com/docs/getting-started/

 **Dependency Managment**